See a list of Advertising and Marketing Programs by Clicking Here!

 Marketing specialists may find employment in a number of areas.
 Due to the cross-section of fields employed in marketing, and individual may pursue branches in business alongside more traditional marketing roles.
 The primary areas of focus, though, are still research and sales, with the marketing specialist identifying what products are in demand, what products may be developed to meet demand, and how to introduce a product to the market with demand in place.
 As a result, marketing majors may find work within a given business, advertising agency, public agencies and nonprofit organizations.
 Public agencies and nonprofit organizations utilize market research and advertising to further their goals and target groups of interest.

-Careers within Advertising and Marketing
+Careers in Advertising and Marketing

 Marketing and advertising careers can span virtually any geographic location, any industry, and any sector.
 From health insurance companies looking to grow their membership base to non-profit organizations looking for donations, businesses need trained, education marketing and advertising specialists.
 As you think about a career in advertising and marketing, you will undoubtedly as the question, what types of careers can I enter with a marketing and advertising college degree?
 To help you get familiar with common job titles in the industry we have culled a list of common job titles.
 Below you will find a list of career titles in marketing and advertising.